CHRISTY WHITTLESEY, PH.D.

 It's OK to Say "They" is a must-read for educators everywhere.
 Whittlesey seamlessly interweaves practical, accessible tips for allies with educational (and sometimes heartbreaking) first-person accounts from students.
 By enacting this book's suggestions for improving trans inclusivity in the classroom and beyond, educators have the opportunity to change and even save students' lives.

-Molly Woodstock, gender educator and host of the Gender Reveal podcast
+Tuck Woodstock, gender educator and host of the Gender Reveal podcast

 As a nonbinary person who often had to make the difficult choice between expressing my own gender identity or protecting my personal safety in school, I am beyond grateful that this trailblazing book exists as a resource for educators and ultimately the well being of our youth.
 Compassionate and supportive teachers can create relationships with LGBTQ youth that have lasting impacts.
 This book equips our educators with knowledge and understanding that can quite literally save lives.